StevenACoffman/fixer/README.md

 golangci-lint does not currently support applying suggested fixes per https://github.com/golangci/golangci-lint/issues/1779

 So this just does that for us.
+There are a number of Khan-specific linters (written by my co-workers) which can be enabled via `-khan`, so `fixer -khan -fix ./...`

 Current golangci-linters that support `SuggestedFixes`:
 - `goerr113` https://github.com/Djarvur/go-err113